-This page outlines the process for applying to the RA Masters Program both Thesis path and Project Path
+This page outlines the process for applying to the RS Master’s Program both Thesis path and Project Path and also includes links to the application packets for the RS Certificate Program and CT Certificate Program.

-- We admit into the RA Certificate Program and the RA Masters Program two times per year, once for Fall Semester and once for Spring Semester.
+- We admit into the RS Certificate Program and the RS Masters Program two times per year, once for Fall Semester and once for Spring Semester.

 - You must have a Bachelor’s degree (or higher).
 Preference will be given if applicant’s degree is in sciences, healthcare or engineering.